wdollar/Laravel-4-Generators/readme.md

 # Package docs

 This package updates the views provided by Jeffrey Way's original works to Bootstrap 3.
-The original documentation from Way's works follows.
-The instructions have been updated to reflect any changes within this package.